 Then there is the matter of the party's presidential campaigns.
 Given the high ballot access requirements in New York state, we won't be able to get a Prohibition Party candidate on the ballot for president any time soon.
 But we can still help get votes through write-in efforts.
-We can file the paperwork to get write-in ballot certification for our presidential and vice-presidential candidates in future elections, and then work to encourage voters to write them in on election day.
-In doing so, we can help contribute to the total number of votes and help produce stronger results for our party.
+In 2020, we were able to file paperwork to get write in ballot certification for our presidential candidate and we conducted a campaign to convince voters to vote for them.
+In future presidential campaigns we can file for write-in certification for our ticket and then work to conduct even larger write-in campaigns.